The Mono Team | 11/03/2021

 In this case, you want to put yourself in Lisa’s shoes and begin typing something into Google's search box to get ideas of what digital content would be beneficial to her.
 “Best appointment scheduling tool” could indicate that she is looking for specific names of providers.
 After that, she would probably like to compare them against each other.

 Search engines have seen a rise in conversational and often vague search requests.
 This means that using keywords strictly describing what your business is.
-If you are a reseller of websites using keywords like "Small business website builder" or "best online scheduling software" is good, but you want to dig a little bit deeper.
+If you are a white label reseller business using keywords like "Small business website builder" or "best online scheduling software" is good, but you want to dig a little bit deeper.
 Try adding more specific keywords, such as "website builder for dentists", "easy appointment website plugin", and so on.

 For keyword ideas, there are many free and paid tools available.
 Pictured above is Semrush’s Keyword Magic tool, which we use at Mono Solutions.